YoungKai7/Set-OutlookSignature/README.md

     `[Manual Deployment]` Save to a network shared folder.

-3. Run `Set-OutlookSignature.exe` once and following on-screen instructions.
+3. Run `Set-OutlookSignature.exe` once and follow on-screen instructions.
 This should guide you through editing the .config file.
 4. Edit the signature template (`Unified-Signature.docx`)
 5. To run: